Calamari Fra Diavolo Recipe

 Then examine them, and remove and discard any plastic-like spine bone from the inside.
 Next, cut any or all squid tubes on a cutting board, into about 1/2-inch rings.

-Squid Tubes in a colander rinsing under running water. and, cut into rings. by 2sistersrecipes.com
+Squid Tubes in a colander rinsing under running water. and, then cut into rings on a white cutting board,

 White cutting board with squid tubes cut into 1/2-inch pieces. by 2sistersrecipes.com

-2. Second, Heat Skillet with Olive Oil and Garlic: Next, in a non-stick large skillet, heat olive oil and toss in the fresh sliced garlic.
-Sautรฉ the garlic on moderate heat until they turn a golden color, about 2 minutes.
+2. Second, Heat a Skillet with Olive Oil and Garlic: Next, in a non-stick large skillet, heat olive oil and toss in the fresh sliced garlic.
+Sauté the garlic on moderate heat until they turn a golden color, about 2 minutes.

 4. Toss in the Fresh Parsley: Toss in about 3 tablespoons of freshly chopped parsley and stir to fragrant the tomato sauce.